AI4Finance-Foundation/FinRL/README.md

 **Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

-**AI4Finance's Mission**: efficiently automate trading.
+**Our Mission**: efficiently automate trading.
 We continuously develop and share codes for finance.

-**AI4Finance's Vision**: AI community has accumulated an open-source code ocean over the past decade.
+**Our Vision**: AI community has accumulated an open-source code ocean over the past decade.
 We believe applying these intellectual and engineering properties to finance will initiate a paradigm shift from the conventional trading routine to an automated machine learning approach, even **RLOps in finance**.

 [**FinRL**](https://finrl.readthedocs.io/en/latest/index.html) is the first open-source framework to demonstrate the great potential of applying deep reinforcement learning in quantitative finance.
 We help practitioners establish the development pipeline of trading strategies using **deep reinforcement learning (DRL)**. **A DRL agent learns by continuously interacting with an environment in a trial-and-error manner, making sequential decisions under uncertainty, and achieving a balance between exploration and exploitation**.